 In the final phase, the initial results are presented to a larger group.
 The larger group has an opportunity to contribute to further analysis.
 Implications of the results shall be discussed in terms of conclusions that can be drawn, the learnings that can be derived from the results, and most importantly, the different options available to address the emerging issues.

 The insights can inspire groups to reconsider initial objectives.
 This forms part of the iterative learning process of PAME.
 When this process of discussion, evaluation, and analysis is done, the organization can expect to come up with a future action plan that is well crafted and thought about.
 With PAME, expect your future action plan to be most strategic and focused on addressing issues in the most effective and robust way.
+This can lead organizations to achieve operational excellence.

 Interested in gaining more understanding of the PAME workshop technique?
 You can learn more and download an editable PowerPoint about Consulting Workshop Series: PAME here on the Flevy documents marketplace.